 Conservation Authorities Act

-The Act was originally created by the Ontario Provincial Legislature in 1946 to ensure the conservation, restoration, development and management of Ontario’s natural resources through programs that balance human, environmental and economic needs.
+The Act was originally created by the Ontario Provincial Legislature in 1946 to ensure the conservation, restoration, development and management of Ontario’s natural resources through delivery of watershed-based programs and services.

 The Ministry of Environment, Conservation and Parks (MECP) is hosting a series of multi-stakeholder consultations to engage municipalities, conservation authorities, development, agricultural, landowner and environmental and conservation organizations to provide input on how to improve the efficiencies, consistency, transparency and oversight of conservation authorities (CAs).

 Presenters were asked to focus on CAs’ core mandatory programs and services and how all the stakeholders can work together on key issues involving conservation authorities.
 Other stakeholders will also be presenting.

 There will be a question period following the presentations and then a workshop will be hosted.